Grand Staircase - Escalante

-Highway 12, connecting Bryce Canyon and Capitol Reef National Parks, passes though one of our favorite parts of Utah - Grand Staircase-Escalante National Monument.
-Not as well known as other national parks in southwest Utah but equally stunning, this is an uncrowded natural area with year-round creeks and accessible canyons for hiking.
+Highway 12, road between Bryce Canyon and Capitol Reef National Parks, passes though - Grand Staircase - Escalante National Monument.
+This is a stunning, uncrowded natural area with year-round creeks and accessible canyons for hiking.

 Tip: The national monument covers a very large area, almost 2 million acres.
 On our trip, we explored those things around Highway 12, which extends 120+ miles east-west.
 Hotels and lodges are available in the small towns of Boulder and Escalante.